gnosis/dx-docs/source/dxDAO.md

 ## Social
 - Join the public telegram channel - meet the community & ask questions [here](https://t.me/dxDAO)
-- Take part in the discussion [here](https://daotalk.org/c/daos/dx-dao)
+- Take part in the discussion on [DAOtalk](https://daotalk.org/c/daos/dx-dao)

 ## Catch up on the topic